arleym/launch-list/launchlist.md

 - [ ] [schema.org](https://schema.org/docs/schemas.html) metadata is present - eg for Person, Organization
 - [ ] [Schema markup tests](https://search.google.com/structured-data/testing-tool)
 - [ ] a11y: Aria is in place for complex interactive layout stuff (especially "hidden content" patterns like tabs, accordions, carousels)
+- [ ] a11y: Animations should be stopped with a "prefers reduced motion" setting
 - [ ] a11y: labels on buttons and form labels
 - [ ] a11y: links have text descriptions
 - [ ] a11y: html lang element present and correct